-This Galanz model embodies exactly what an air fryer microwave combi should be about!
-They have an intelligent mode that combines both cooking modes to give the perfect balance of browning and speed.
+This Galanz model embodies exactly what an air fryer microwave combination should be about!
+They have an intelligent smart oven mode that combines both cooking modes to give the perfect balance of browning and speed.
 This Galanz model is also very stylish looking to boot and would fit into most people’s kitchens with ease.

-This Galanz Air Fryer Microwave is also one of the most reasonably priced, meaning you wont have to break the bank to try out this cooking method.
+This Galanz Air Fryer Microwave is also one of the most reasonably priced, meaning you won’t have to break the bank to try out its cooking function.
 It’s also great to see that three different accessories are provided for the different cooking styles, including a rather nice elevated air frying tray.

 This model also has a neat humidity sensor that helps prevent you overcooking and drying out food, something that is always helpful when microwaves are involved.

 The main downside is that it is quite a bit bigger than your average microwave, but I suppose this is a result of adding the air fry function.

 With other manufacturers seemingly dropping out of the air fryer microwave game, the Galanz is our current top and undisputed choice.
 It’s great to see them not giving up on this fledgling technology and pushing through.

 This Panasonic combi microwave is great, if a little pricey, option.
 Although some may find comfort in buying from a well-known brand such as Panasonic.
 It definitely lives up to its price when it comes to looks and design though, being fit to live in even the classiest kitchens 🙂 The top-notch build quality helps here too!

 Another plus point is the super simple control panel, so you don’t have to feel like a NASA astronaut to operate it!
 If it wasn’t so expensive, this Panasonic unit would be my top pick.
 The ultimate in space saving and flexible kitchen appliances.